marijnh/Eloquent-JavaScript/06_object.md

 {{index "for/of loop", "iterable interface"}}

-The `from` method can use a `for`/`of` loop to get the values out of the iterable object, and call `add` to put them into a newly created group.
+The `from` method can use a `for`/`of` loop to get the values out of the iterable object and call `add` to put them into a newly created group.

 hint}}